-The currency is nicknamed the “green-back” as as you can see is predominantly green.
+The United States dollar is referred to as the dollar, U.S. dollar, or American dollar is also nicknamed the “green-back” as as you can see is predominantly green.
 So care should be taken when handing over money or checking your change in low-light situations.
-Post-2004 series banknotes have started to incorporate other colors to better distinguish different denominations.
+Post-2004 series banknotes have started to incorporate other colours to better distinguish different denominations.

 Other nations besides the United States use the U.S. dollar as their official currency.
 For instance, Ecuador, El Salvador, and East Timor all adopted the currency independently.
 The former members of the U.S.-administered Trust Territory of the Pacific Islands, which included Palau, the Federated States of Micronesia, and the Marshall Islands, chose not to issue their own currency after becoming independent, having all used the U.S. dollar since 1944.